 The story is a romance with kissing and embraces, but it is not sexually explicit.

-The ideal reader is a teen (14-16) who feels defined by a single, prominent characteristic, whether it's a physical difference, a recent loss, or simply not fitting in.
+The ideal reader is a teen (14-16) who is navigating a significant challenge, whether it's a physical difference, a recent loss, or feeling like they don't belong.
 This book is for the reader seeking a romance that is sweet and deeply emotional but not overly angsty, one that affirms that everyone is worthy of love and connection.

 The book can be read cold.
 The content is handled with care and is appropriate for the age range.
 Parents may want to know that Lucius's accident is discussed but not depicted graphically.
 The romance consists of kissing and emotional intimacy, with no explicit content.
 It's a safe and gentle read for its target audience.
 A parent has heard their teen express feelings of being an outcast: "Everyone stares at me," or "No one gets it."
-The parent is looking for a story that models a positive, loving relationship and promotes self-acceptance in the face of perceived flaws or differences.
+The parent is looking for a story that models a positive, loving relationship and promotes self-acceptance and resilience in the face of challenges and adversity.

 A younger reader (13-14) will connect strongly to the high school setting, the feeling of being new, and the sweet central romance.
-An older teen (15-17) will likely have a deeper appreciation for the psychological nuances: how the characters grapple with their identities, process trauma, and challenge societal definitions of beauty and wholeness.
+An older teen (15-17) will likely have a deeper appreciation for the psychological nuances: how the characters process trauma and challenge societal definitions of beauty and wholeness.

 What makes this book unique is its dual-perspective narrative that gives equal weight to both physical disability and emotional grief as sources of trauma.
 Instead of one character 'saving' the other, they form a truly symbiotic relationship, healing together.
-It masterfully normalizes disability within a classic teen romance arc, focusing on connection above all else.
+It offers a positive and inclusive representation of disability within a classic teen romance arc, focusing on connection above all else. ```

 This YA novel is a contemporary, dual-perspective retelling of "Beauty and the Beast."
 Lucius, a talented artist, is starting a new school after an accident resulted in the amputation of both his hands; he now uses prosthetic hooks.
 Aurora is also new, struggling with the recent, sudden death of her mother.
 They meet on the first day and form an immediate, deep connection.
 The story follows their developing romance as they support each other through their respective traumas, deal with family pressures, and challenge the superficial judgments of their classmates.